Division of Chemical, Bioengineering, Environmental, and Transport Systems

 (Note: The NSF Grants.gov Application Guide is available on the Grants.gov website and on the NSF website at:

-- Particle science and technology (aerosols, production of particles with engineered properties, assembly of particles into functional materials and devices, environmental issues)
+- Production of particles with engineered properties, self-assembly and directed assembly of particles into functional materials and devices, and functionalized nanostructures for use in clinical diagnostics and therapies

 The duration of unsolicited awards is generally one to three years.
-Typical annual award size for the program is $100,000.
-Proposals requesting a substantially higher amount than this, without prior consultation with the Program Director, may be returned without review.
+The typical award size for the program is $100,000 per year.
+Proposals requesting a substantially higher amount than this, without prior consultation with the Program director, may be returned without review.
 Small equipment proposals up to $70,000 will also be considered and may be submitted during the annual proposal submission window.

 INFORMATION COMMON TO MOST CBET PROGRAMS